The gravitational stratification of multifluid and multispecies plasma: Remnant disturbances and static decoupling

-The results suggest that the pHE stratification is not viable for simulations that include ionization and recombination, as numerical instability may occur.
+These results suggest that the pHE stratification is not viable for simulations that include ionization and recombination, as numerical instability may occur.
 Even if ionization and recombination are not activated, the ionization fractions are important for correctly describing the collisional interactions.
-For example, in Figure \ref{fig:cHE_pHE_1Mm}, the density of the neutral hydrogen in the pHE stratification can be around an order of magnitude higher that of the neutral hydrogen in the cHE stratification, and this difference certainly affects collisional frequencies.
+For example, in Figure \ref{fig:cHE_pHE_1Mm}, the density of the neutral hydrogen in the pHE stratification can be around an order of magnitude higher than that of the neutral hydrogen in the cHE stratification and this difference certainly affects collisional frequencies.

 Moreover, the cHE model provides a steady solution with chemical fractionation for a gravitational settling of the solar atmosphere, accounting for the effects of ionization and recombination.
-Note that in the solar atmosphere, dynamic phenomena such as MHD waves may also be responsible for chemical fractionation \citep{Laming_2004,Laming2015}, and the present cHE stratification can be used to numerically model the dynamic effects.
+We note that in the solar atmosphere, dynamic phenomena such as MHD waves may also be responsible for chemical fractionation \citep{Laming_2004,Laming2015}.
+In addition, the current cHE stratification can be used to numerically model the dynamic effects.